rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 		}
 	}

 Note that the service doesn't call `_context.SaveChanges()`.
 That is left for the consuming code.
 It could be done in the service itself but because I've got a shared EF context I can take advantage of batching.
-I could also use a unit of work implementation wrapping the EF context and flushing the context automatically, but that is out of the scope of this post.
+I could also use a unit of work implementation that wraps the EF context and flushes the context automatically.

 In an example this trivial I don't think a discrete service class is actually warranted.
 I may as well just perform the operation in the consuming code.
-Generally I would defer extracting out service classes until it is clear that the logic will actually be reused and is too complex to enjoy a bit of duplication.
+Generally I would defer extracting out service classes until it is clear that the logic will actually be reused and is too complex to be safely duplicated.

 ## Doesn't this break the Aggregate Root concept?